-Landon Shroder is a partner in RVA Mag and its Political Director.
-Prior to returning to the US, he was an overseas security and intelligence professional that specialized in high risk and complex environments, spending almost thirteen years abroad in Africa and the Middle East.
+Landon Shroder is a partner in RVA Mag and its Editorial Director.
+Prior to returning to the US, he was an overseas security and intelligence professional that specialized in high risk and complex environments, spending almost thirteen years between Africa and the Middle East.
 He hold’s a Master’s Degree from American University in Conflict Resolution and was a former journalist and producer for VICE Media.
 His writing on foreign affairs has been published in World Policy Journal, Chatham House, Small Wars Journal, War on the Rocks, and the Fair Observer, along with being a regular commentator in the New York Times on the Middle East.

 Top posts by Landon Shroder